remery426/ReactPoker/README.md

+Additional Notes:

+I left the readme that is created with the create react app below.
+If node is installed on your machine you should be able to just clone the directory run "npm install"  and then "npm start" to run the app locally.
+The app is also to deployed to https://murmuring-shore-31006.herokuapp.com/

+create -react-app
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>